-Based on the ground water observations, the ground water level appears to generally slope down
+Based on the ground water observations, the ground water level appears to generally slope down from north to south, away from the wetland area.

 The ground water levels at the site are subject to seasonal fluctuations and precipitation patterns.

 Discussion and Recommendations